Chromaticity Color Spaces#

-Images often represent color in 3 channels: (R, G, B) - red, green, and blue.
-You can represent (R, G, B) in any range.
-For this post, the range is a minimum of 0.0 and a maximum of 1.0.
+Images often represent color using three channels: (R, G, B) - red, green, and blue.
+For this document, we assume the range of each channel is [0.0, 1.0].

 (1.0, 0.0, 0.0):